poa1024/ai_code_buddy/readme.md

 - log http interaction
 - add tests for the explain scenario
 - readme.me generation (and updating readme based on the project changes)
 - dialog to accept or to regenerate the result

+- collapsed blocks in the chat
-- if we can't parse result from gpt, just show the raw response in the chat
+- if we can't parse result from gpt, just show the raw response in the chat -
 - ability to highlight the code and refactor it (new scenario)
-- new scenario - just start the conversation with gpt in the window
+- new scenario - just start the conversation with gpt in the window -
 - configuration for apikey
 - publish plugin?